SESYNC-ci/basic-git-lesson/_slides/reproducible.md

 ## What is reproducible research?

 Reproducibility is a core tenent of the scientific method.
-An experiment should always be reported in enough detail for a skilled practitioner to duplicate the result.
+Experiments are reported in sufficient detail for a skilled practitioner to duplicate the result.

 Does the same principle apply to data analysis? **You bet!**
 {:.fragment}